 Set on a dark room scheme?
 We have lots of dark and atmospheric decorating ideas for you to consider.

-16. Utilise space under the stairs for a study or office
+17. Use space under the stairs for a traditional office

 If you have space under the stairs, you might well have room for a study space; in some cases, the understair space is large enough to accommodate a fully-fledged home office, as in this bespoke space by Neville Johnson.
 To keep the decorating scheme traditional, stick to wood and leather as your main materials.